sahanim/pg-node-vue-timeline-dashboard/README.md

 //Setup

-1. Before starting ensure nodejs and postgres are installed on the machine with "postgres" as a database.
+1. Before starting ensure nodejs and postgres are installed on the machine with "postgres" as a database running on port 5432

 2. Start terminal